A free and fair society where we nurture people and planet.

 We remain completely independent of any advertisers, funders, companies, political organisations, or political parties.

-Today, a handful of powerful moguls control our mainstream media.
+Today, a handful of powerful moguls controls our mainstream media.
 As such, its coverage is largely conservative.
 But we have created a truly independent and viable alternative.
 One that isn’t afraid to challenge the status quo, to ask the hard questions, and to have an opinion.
 This has only been possible because of the amazing support from you – our readers.

 - Then we pay costs, which we keep below 10% of our gross revenue.